 How does it work?

 Instructors are responsible for determining any fair use exceptions to copyright and to obtain any necessary permissions to use copyrighted works.
+Items within the Business Library's databases are available for use in Course e-reserves without any additional steps for clearance.

 To evaluate fair use of materials for teaching and course reserves use a Fair Use Checklist.